 Electric actuators have their own special requirements, that is, must be able to limit the torque or axial force.
 Usually, electric actuators use a torque-limiting coupling.
 When the specification of the electric actuator is determined, the control Torque is also determined.
-Generally in the predetermined time and operating temperature, the actuator will not appear overload phenomenon.
+Generally in the predetermined time and operating temperature, the actuator will not appear to overload phenomenon.

 However, the electric actuator may be overloaded if: